Age ratings and rating boards

 Some countries and regions require that you rate your app through a ratings board, particularly if it is a game.
 (Note that the app’s purpose, rather than its listing category in the Windows Store, determines whether it is a game for this requirement.)

 When you obtain a rating from one of these ratings boards, you will be able to submit the required certificates in the Ratings step of the app submission process.
 Once your app is published, your app's listing will show this rating to customers in the region to which the rating applies.
 You must also select the Windows Store age rating level that corresponds to your rating certificate.
-See certification requirement 6.2 for more details.
+See the Windows and Windows Phone Store Policies for more details.

 Here are the rating boards supported by the Windows Store.